Mission Chicago: Mission description

-SOURCE: D-Day Etat des Lieux

 Glider assault

 The first of 52 aircraft took off at 01:19.
 Bright moonlight enabled the tugs to assemble in thirteen flights of four aircraft-glider combinations in an "echelon of four to the right" formation.
 Shortly after assembly the glider carrying the command post radio broke loose from its tug and landed.
-The radio was retrieved and transported that evening in mission Keokuck, but the accident meant that the 101st Airborne Division would be out of radio contact with other invasion forces until after link-up with the 4th Infantry Division coming off Utah Beach.
+The radio was retrieved and transported that evening in mission Keokuk, but the accident meant that the 101st Airborne Division would be out of radio contact with other invasion forces until after link-up with the 4th Infantry Division coming off Utah Beach.

 The weather along its route had moderated from the dense cloud bank and ground fog that had severely disrupted the parachute drops two hours earlier.
 Because they were in trail and not in close formation vees, the tugs and gliders were able to penetrate the clouds without losing formation.
 The columns drew ground fire, however, and one C-47 and its glider went down near Pont l'Abbé on the Douve River, west of the landing zone.
 Seven transports and several gliders also incurred damage.

 The commander of the 434th TCG was guided to LZ E by a "Eureka" transponding radar beacon set up there by the pathfinders (the BUPS AN/UPN-1 beacons had been damaged in landing and were inoperable).
 Although it had been placed in the wrong section of the LZ, the 'Tee' shape formed by green Holophane marker lights was observed by pilots of the arriving C-47s.
 At 0354, six minutes early, 49 of the 50 remaining pilots released their gliders at the designated point from an altitude of 450 ft MSL.
 The 50th, wandering out of formation, released its glider south of Carentan.